-Archetypes and Fairy Tales
+Archetypes and fairy tales

-A lecture by Dorothea Wojnar
+A presentation by Dorothea Wojnar

 Beginning with the fathers of the field, Sigmund Freud and Carl Jung, psychoanalysts have turned to fairy tales in an effort to understand the human mind.
 Fairy tales are inextricably linked to the work of Carl Jung.
 The “collective unconscious” that lies at the core of his work, and which is shared by all human beings, is revealed through archetypes, forms and symbols found in fairy tales.